 - To use, pour the contents in a warm bath and enjoy.
 If your petals are large, be sure to scoop them out before draining the bath water to avoid clogs.

-This DIY milk and honey floral bath soak is also ideal for gifting.
+This milk and honey floral bath soak is also ideal for gifting.
 Just add a lid, bow and a label and you’ve got a lovely housewarming gift, Mother’s Day gift or a gift for your best friend.

 If you try this recipe or have any questions, feel free to comment below!